 the following legal status or history will be automatically

-- 4.4.1 In accordance with the mission of BMCS and in an attempt to provide a safe environment for its Members, individuals with the following legal status or history will be automatically denied membership in BMCS:
+- 4.4.1 In accordance with the mission of BMCS and in an attempt to provide a safe environment for its Members, individuals with the following legal status or history will be automatically denied membership or have membership revoked in BMCS.

 - 4.5 Procedural Denial or Revocation of Membership

 - 4.5.1 An individual may be pre-emptively denied membership, or have their membership revoked, via the following criteria and procedures.